This blog is the second part of a series of four blogs to introduce FIORI tools. For Part 1, start HERE.

 Step 1 – Select the option “Add a new filter field to the Filter Bar”

 Step 2 – Click on Start Guide.
-You will observe that the Sample Preview shows where the filter will be added.
+Observe how the Sample Preview shows where the filter is added.

 Step 3 – Select the Entity type “SEPMRA_C_PD_ProductType” and property “Supplier”

 Step 4 – Insert the code snippet auto generated by the guided development by clicking on “Insert Snippet”

 Observe that the code snippet was added to the annotation.xml file automatically